-3 Main Types of Lens implant for Cataract Surgery
+3 Main Types of Lens Implants for Cataract Surgery

 Choosing the right Lens implant for you is dependent on many factors such as lifestyle, vision before the operation, whether nearsighted or farsighted, health conditions and the overall assessment with Dr. Jackson before your eye surgery.